NikoSokratous/DemocratizeHfund/README.md

 # DemocratizeHfund
-This is a project about a hedge fund that used blockchain to provide trust and alow its members to take part and develop an investment stratagy that every can vote on.
+This is a project about a hedge fund that used blockchain to provide trust and allow its members to take part and develop an investment strategy that every can vote on.

-The project used as started kit the code of https://github.com/dappuniversity/social-network.
+The project used as starter kit the code of https://github.com/dappuniversity/social-network.

 <b>UI</b>